TwoTeeToRoomTwo/-ICAI---IP-Camera-Alternative-Interface.-Alternative-to-ICam365-YCC365/README.md

 5. "recording_module.py" and "tracking_module.py" are not usable for now!

-I hope the application is useful for someone.
-I'm not a programmer, I relied on the help of the AI ​​model, and therefore gross errors are possible.
+I hope, that app, to be useful for someone.
+I'm not a programmer, I relied on the help of AI ​​models, and therefore gross errors are possible, so I apologize in advance!
+NJOY!!!